willh003/DynoSun/README.md

 # DynoSun
-An automated scheduling platform that optimizes energy efficiency based on solar radiation.
+A scheduling platform that improves building energy efficiency through the power of the sun!

 Will Huey, Wyatt Sullivan, Gabi Castro, Justin Tien-Smith